NYPL/lsp_workflows/workflows/add_scsb_location.md

 ### ReCAP

 Notify ReCAP staff of the new location.
-The pertinent information is:
+They need the following:

  - code (e.g. OE)
- - label (e.g. "SASB Scholar Room 223-OE"
+ - label (e.g. "SASB Scholar Room 223-OE")
  - request restructions (i.e. delivery rules.
 Often indicated by reference to existing code.)
    - If adding a customer code: The set of locations to which items in this new location can be sent.
 And whether EDD is permitted.
    - If adding a stop code: The set of locations deliverable to it.